May 2026: We are continuing a major code rewrite. Please contact us if you find issues. Thank you.

 Details

 In addition, it is common for bodies to appear to stiffen, but re-soften as soon as they are wedged or moved.
 Each body has its own specific water content percentages that correspond to specific stiffnesses.
-Usually, the more plastic it is the more water is needed.
-Water contents can vary with changes in the materials, so when deciding how to run a body it is common for production departments to put more weight on the feel of the material leaving the pugmill and use the water content numbers as a secondary guide (however if the clay will be aged before use, there is more emphasis on the percent water content).
-Although there are a variety of devices employed to gauge stiffness, the usefulness of these is often questioned by experienced people (who prefer simply judging by feel).
+Plasticity variation is the main factor.
+Usually, the more plastic it is, the more water is needed for a target stiffness.
+The percentage of water needed for a given stiffness can vary (for the above-mentioned reasons and more), so when deciding how to run a body, production departments may put more weight on the feel of the material leaving the pugmill and use the water content as a secondary guide.
+Other producers, especially those who tightly control water pH, ball mill and filter press, have greater confidence that 24% water, for example, will always be the right stiffness.

-If you are a hobby potter and a clay has become too stiff (because of water loss) it can likely be softened (assuming the slugs are in plastic bags).
-Make some small holes on one side of the bag and set it face down on some gravel in the bottom of a water-filled basin (enough water to go a little above the gravel-level enabling it to access the bottom side of the bag).
-After a few days it should begin to soften.
+-Make some small holes on one side of the bag and set it face down on some gravel in the bottom of a water-filled basin (enough water to go a little above the gravel level).
 If needed, make holes on the other side(s) and put them face down for continued softening.
-Clays can be stiffened by taking the slug out of the bag and covering it with cloths for a day or two.
-Using either of these two methods, you will of course need to wedge the clay well to prepare it for use.

 Related Information